-The Master Programme in Computer Science, specialising in Computer Science, offers you a unique opportunity to customise and tailor your education to your own interests.
-Our wide range of courses in many different subject areas are taught by internationally ground-breaking researchers, giving you the opportunity to be part of the forefront of research and development in the field.
-With a focus on creativity and problem-solving, the Master Program in Computer Science, specialising in Computer Science, prepares you for an advanced international career in industry as well as research.
+The Master's Programme in Computer Science, specialising in Computer Science, lets you customise and tailor your education to your own interests, with courses led by internationally renowned researchers.
+With a focus on creativity and problem-solving, this programme prepares you for an advanced international career in both industry and research.

 Why this programme?

-The purpose of the Master Programme in Computer Science, specialising in Computer Science, is to provide world-class education tailored to each individual.
+The purpose of the specialisation in Computer Science, within the Master's Programme in Computer Science, is to provide world-class education tailored to each individual.
 You choose among a wide range of courses in computer science, shaping your education in line with your interests and the department's many research field.
-Your selection is made in dialogue with our teachers and student counsellors, to ensure that your choices suit your qualifications and interests and that you achieve the specialisation you are seeking.
-You can always discuss your education with your teachers.
+Demand for competence in the field of computer science is high and will continue to grow due to the computerisation of our society.
+Many students get attractive job offers before having completed their studies.

 The programme leads to a Master of Science (120 credits) with Computer Science as the main field of study.

-During the first two terms, you may choose, together with a tutor, courses from the following subfields:
+During the first two semesters, you may choose, together with a tutor, courses from the following subfields:

-The third term normally consists of a major project course where a large group of students work with a developmental project in collaboration with private industry.
+The third semester normally consists of a major project course where a large group of students work on a developmental project in collaboration with private industry.

-This project is followed in the last term by a Master's thesis that can be carried out in industry or at a university.
-Many students choose to do their Master's thesis outside Sweden, and it is common that the thesis serves as a gateway to the labour market.
+This project is followed in the last semester by a Master's thesis that can be carried out in industry or at a university.
+Many students choose to do their Master's thesis outside Sweden, and, commonly, the thesis serves as a gateway to the labour market.

-Students with Master's degree in computer science are highly attractive in a qualified international labour market.
+Students with a Master's degree in Computer Science are highly attractive in a qualified international labour market in Sweden.
 Demand for competence in the field of computer science is high and will continue to grow due to the computerisation of our society.
-It is easy to find interesting work and many students get attractive job offers already during their studies.
-To help you figure out in what direction to take you career, your degree project provides a good opportunity to learn about your future job market and or even a specific employer.
+Many students get attractive job offers before having completed their studies.

-The Master Programme in Computer Science, specialising in Computer Science, gives you opportunities to work in a variety of areas.
-As we all depend on computers in different ways, jobs are available in most industries.
-Most graduates choose to work with development and research in data, either at large companies or in small start-ups.
-Due to the high quality of our educational program and the research-related course content, you will always be at the forefront of development and have great opportunities to decide on your own future.
+Our graduates typically choose to work with development and research in data, either at large companies or at small start-ups.
+Due to the high quality of our educational programme and the research-related courses, you will always be at the forefront of development and have great opportunities to decide the direction of your own future.

-90 credits in computer science, including programming, algorithms and data structures, computer architecture and operating Systems; and
+90 credits in computer science, including programming, algorithms, data structures, computer architecture and operating systems; and

 30 credits in mathematics.